enchant97/frameworks_and_languages_module/technical_report.md

 }
 ```

 This is useful for developers (and the project) as it catches possible usage errors without running any of the code.
-It can also enable auto complete and suggestions for a developers editor, allowing them to implement features with less bugs that would otherwise slow down features being completed.
+It can also enable auto complete and suggestions for a developers editor.

 - [TypeScript Static Type Checking](https://www.typescriptlang.org/docs/handbook/2/basic-types.html)